 - Upgrade your studio with one of the best audio interfaces

-- These are the best laptops for music production
+- Ready to work?
+These are the best laptops for music production

-In this guide we’ll explain the key differences to look out for, along with providing an idea of which type of microphone suits which application.
-The microphones we’ve chosen suit users of different budgets or ability levels, and we’d happily put our names to any on the list.
-Read on and find out our choices for the best microphones around in 2020.
+In our expert guide to the best microphones for recording, we’ll explain the key differences to look out for choosing among the different recording mics available, and we'll help you gain a clear idea of which type of mic suits which use.
+The microphones we’ve chosen sit across a variety of budgets or ability levels, and we’ll happily put our name to any microphone that has made this list.

 Which are the best microphones right now?

-Each of the microphones we’ve listed below will suit a certain application perfectly.
-Whether that’s accurately recording the microscopic details of a vintage acoustic guitar or grand piano, or embellishing the sound of a great vocal performance.
+Each of the microphones we’ve listed below will suit a certain use perfectly, whether that’s accurately recording the microscopic details of a vintage acoustic guitar or grand piano, or embellishing the sound of a great vocal performance.
 As such, it’s difficult to choose an overall ‘best in class’.
 Instead, we’ve highlighted a couple of high performers for your consideration.

 The Aston Microphones Origin continues to impress.
 The depth of sound and quality of construction far exceeds the price tag, making it an easy one to recommend.
 Likewise, we love the clarity and accuracy of the AKG C636.

-Overall, however, the best microphone is the one that achieves what you want from it.
-Invest in something decent and you’ll reap the benefits for years to come.
+Overall, however, the best microphone for recording is the one that achieves what you want it to achieve.
+Invest in something decent as soon as you can and you’ll reap the benefits of a higher quality recording microphone for years to come.

 How to buy the best microphones for your needs

-As with any piece of studio gear, the first question you need to ask yourself is ‘how will I be using this’?
+As with any piece of studio gear, the first question you need to ask yourself is, ‘How will I be using this?'
 This question is crucial for a number of reasons.
-Each of the microphone types we explore will have its own strengths and weaknesses.
-Some will work wonders for recording vocals, yet wouldn’t last five minutes on a sweaty stage.
-Others could survive a bomb blast, but wouldn’t capture the nuances of a symphony orchestra well enough to do it justice.
+Each of the models featured in our best microphones guide naturally has its own strengths and weaknesses.
+Some work wonders for recording vocals, yet wouldn’t last five minutes on a sweaty stage.
+Others could survive a lot of wear and tear, but wouldn’t capture all of the nuances of a symphony orchestra.

 - Make more music with the best headphones for music production